 I like to think of my career as a software professional in terms of “learning - applying” cycles.
 In an “applying” cycle, more than writing code and being concerned about how “beautiful” or “ugly” it looks (in my eyes), it is the act of getting something meaningful to work that I focus most on.
 By meaningful, I mean useful (which may well be a matter of personal taste).
 Which is to say that it doesn’t have to necessarily look like the most beautiful code I could possibly be writing, nor that it will have a code coverage of 100%.
 I don’t mean to say that all the previous learnings about writing clean code and continuous improvement and so on have to go straight out of the window in such a phase, just that their priority is outranked a little.

 Which brings me to the core of this post.
-As a freelance consultant, I think that identifying the right priorities at any given point in a project or a task are a crucial part of the job.
-This also holds true if you are an employee – only that an employee may not be kicked out for failing to
+As an independent consultant, I think that identifying the right priorities at any given point in a project or a task are a crucial part of the job.
+This also holds true if you are an employee - only that an employee may not be kicked out for failing to

 If you are working in an environment wherein someone is doing a good job at prioritizing tasks, good for you!
 Depending on what situation you are in, it isn’t unusual to find yourself in a place where priorities are unclear and dictated by office politics, suboptimal company culture or rogue sales people more than by reason.
 Or maybe there are priorities but they are changing, because hey, agile!
 My impression is that “unprioritized” environments are more frequently to be found than “prioritized” ones, and I wouldn’t say that this is a bad thing, just that this is a kind of environment we software folks need to know how to operate in.

 Ergo, let me write down some questions that in my opinion help the prioritization of the tasks at hand (this is not an exhaustive list, but it certainly is a start):